mpailab/pylext/README.md

 ## How does it work

 PyLExt extension adds new importer for .pyg files.
-PyLExt uses parser independent of python's parser, here it is called *pylext parser*.
+PyLExt uses parser independent of Python's parser, here it is called *pylext parser*.

 ### Pyg importing procedure
 1. Create pylext parser context `ctx` containing current macro and syntax definitions and some another metadata.
 2. Load text from file and initialize pylext parser in `ctx` context.
-   Parser is always initialized with python grammar and built-in pylext syntax extensions allowing to add new rules.
+   Parser is always initialized with Python grammar and built-in pylext syntax extensions allowing to add new rules.
 3. Initialize module object `M` and add pylext built-ins into `M.__dict__`.
 4. Pylext parser reads text statement by statement.
 At each step it can do one of the following actions: